wcDogg/Illustrator-CC-ScriptUI-for-Dummies/Object-Tag-Scripts/README.md

 [object_tags_report.jsx](https://github.com/wcDogg/Illustrator-CC-ScriptUI-for-Dummies/tree/master/Object-Tag-Scripts/object_tags_report.jsx)

 Select an object an run this script to see an object's tags displayed in a new document (aka report).
-Taken from the Illustrator scripting guide and updated so it does not add a temporary tag.
+Taken from the Illustrator Scripting Guide and updated so it does not add a temporary tag.

 * Iterate object `.selection`
 * Iterate an object's `.tags`